 Polybius (c.
 200 – c.
-118 BC), born in the town of Megalopolis to a father who was an influential politician and land owner, was a Greek historian of the Hellenistic period.
+118 BCE), born in the town of Megalopolis to a father who was an influential politician and landowner, was a Greek historian of the Hellenistic period.

-While growing up, Polybius gained experience on topics he would later write on, such as through his travels and exposure to political and military affairs.
+Growing up Polybius gained experience on the topics he would later write about, particularly through his travels and exposure to political and military affairs.
 He had a political career in Megalopolis and was also elected as a cavalry officer.
-Upon the Achaean Leagues’s defeat to the Romans, he was taken hostage to Rome, and cultivated a friendship with the great Roman general Scipio Aemilianus.
-Polybius became Scipio’s mentor, and was allowed to live in Rome where he worked on his literary works.
+Upon the Achaean Leagues defeat to the Romans, he was taken hostage to Rome, and cultivated a friendship with the great Roman general Scipio Aemilianus.
+Polybius became Scipio’s mentor and was allowed to live in Rome where he produced his literary works.

-Polybius held to the moral superiority of Rome because of the empire’s just law, as well as its power and stability.
-He also used history to inform moral lessons, thus giving what some have referred to as a “moral vision” to his writing.
+Polybius held to the moral superiority of Rome because of its just law, power, and stability.
+He also used history to teach moral lessons which gave a “moral vision” to his writing.

-The Histories, the work for which Polybius is most well-known, is an extensive engagement with crucial historical events in the Mediterranean world from 264 BC to 146 BC.
+The Histories, the work for which Polybius is most remembered, is an extensive engagement with crucial historical events in the Mediterranean world from 264 BCE to 146 CE.
 It consists of 40 volumes although only five have been discovered extant in their entirety.
-Polybius recounts Rome’s rise to supremacy, and the wars between Rome and the Carthage empire, with some of those conflicts remembered for being the longest naval wars of antiquity.
-Polybius speaks of how Rome’s military defeated Carthage to become the most powerful force in the region, while also also describing politics within Mediterranean states, Greece, and Egypt.
-This information renders The Histories a valuable source for Hellenism and the Hellenistic period.
-Polybius also penned other works which have been lost, one of which was Tactics, a work which likely detailed Greek and Roman military tactics.
+Polybius recounts Rome’s rise to supremacy and the wars between it and the Carthage Empire.
+Some of those conflicts are remembered for constituting the longest naval wars in antiquity.
+Rome, Polybius tells us, defeated Carthage and became the most powerful force in the region.
+He also described politics within Mediterranean states and countries like Greece and Egypt.
+This information makes The Histories a valuable source from which to learn about the Hellenistic period.
+Polybius also produced other works which have been lost.
+One of these was Tactics, a work likely detailing Greek and Roman military tactics.

-Polybius is not only deemed valuable by contemporary historians but by a number of other ancient thinkers too, both Roman and Greek alike.
-He was both quoted and/or referred to by Cicero (106-43 BC), Diodorus Siculus (90-30 BC), Strabo (63 BC – 23 AD), Livy (59 BC – 17 AD), Plutarch (46-120 AD), and Athenaeus (170-223 AD).
-Polybius even gained a following in Italy during the Renaissance when scholars looked to revive classical history.
+Polybius’ writings were considered valuable by a number of other ancient thinkers, Roman and Greek alike.
+He was both quoted and/or referred to by Cicero (106-43 BCE), Diodorus Siculus (90-30 BCE), Strabo (63 BCE – 23 CE), Livy (59 BCE – 17 CE), Plutarch (46-120 CE), and Athenaeus (170-223 CE).
+Polybius also gained a following in Italy during the Renaissance of the fifteenth and sixteenth centuries CE when thinkers looked to revive classical history.